nicholaswmin/automap/README.md

 [^3]: The time complexity bounds described are in the context of fetching data
       from a remote service (Redis).
-      As described, this package also performs a breadth-first graph traversal which is `O(V + E)` but since this step does not involve any network roundtrips, it's assumed to have a negligible impact.
+      As described, this module also performs a breadth-first graph traversal which is `O(V + E)` but since this step does not involve any network roundtrips, it's assumed to have a negligible impact.